Need to talk? Call 1800 882 436.

 Resources and support

-If you have any questions or concerns about about whooping cough, speak to your doctor or child health nurse.
+If you have any questions or concerns about whooping cough, speak to your doctor or child health nurse.

 Learn more about how whooping cough during pregnancy can affect you and your baby.